Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Prompt Engineering for Utterance Classification

 \subsection{Prompt Engineering Methodology}

-The complexity and high-dimensional nature of classroom interactions require a robust method to classify and analyze the intent of dialogue.
+The inherent complexity and contextual richness of classroom interactions require a robust method to classify and analyze the intent of dialogue.
 As discussed in Section \ref{sec:intro}, existing analytical approaches require manual labeling, which is resource-intensive, while deep learning methods require extensive labeled datasets.
 Our methodology addresses these issues through prompt engineering, by leveraging pre-trained models to classify dialogue intents accurately without labeled training data or computational fine-tuning.
 This approach maximizes the capabilities of pre-trained models while maintaining efficiency in resource utilization and processing time.

 In-context learning (ICL) is a specialized application of prompt engineering in which pre-trained LLMs learn exclusively from information provided within the prompt, eliminating the need for parameter updates.
 This approach parallels human learning processes through inference while minimizing computational requirements for task adaptation \citep{dong2024survey}.
 Few-shot prompting, one of the ICL strategies, enhances model comprehension by incorporating targeted task examples within the prompt.
-The effectiveness of a few-shot prompts in ICL has been explained through probabilistic frameworks such as hidden Markov models \citep{baum1966statistical}, where carefully selected examples guide model reasoning by establishing sequential dependencies that reduce prediction uncertainty \citep{xie2021explanation}. \citet{min2022rethinking} further demonstrates that optimal performance depends not merely on increasing the amount of examples, but on developing prompt formats that precisely align with the specific requirements of the task, including both structural elements and linguistic formulation.
+The effectiveness of few-shot prompts in ICL has been explained through probabilistic frameworks such as hidden Markov models \citep{baum1966statistical}, where carefully selected examples guide model reasoning by establishing sequential dependencies that reduce prediction uncertainty \citep{xie2021explanation}. \citet{min2022rethinking} further demonstrates that optimal performance depends not merely on increasing the amount of examples, but on developing prompt formats that precisely align with the specific requirements of the task, including both structural elements and linguistic formulation.